Christianity in Nagaland: History

+British colonial era

+The earliest Christian missionaries in the erstwhile Naga Hills (part of colonial Assam province) belonged to the American Baptist Mission.
+They received active support of British colonial officers.
+In the 1830s, Francis Jenkins, then Commissioner of Assam, first invited missionaries to colonial Assam.
+In the 1870s, other colonial military officers such as John Butler and James Johnstone also extended the invitation to missionaries for the Naga Hills.
+The primary purpose of these military invitations, with assurance of state security, was to 'pacify' these Indigenous communities and subjugate them to colonial rule.

+While the American Baptist Foreign Mission Society were one of the first Christian missionaries to enter the northeast frontier of Colonial India, their initial projects were frustrating.
+Starting the proselytising mission from Assam, the society's annual report in 1858 noted their 'great failure' to convert a sizeable population to Christianity after almost 23 years.
+Without explaining the reasons for the poor missionary performance, the report urged to 'cast their gaze elsewhere.'
+On the other hand, British efforts to subjugate the Nagas faced persistent and stiff resistance.
+Amongst these were the Battle of Kikrüma, Battle of Khonoma, and other skirmishes which resulted in death of several British officers.

-It was in the early part of October 1871, Supongmeren from Molungkimong village was baptised at Sibsagar and enrolled as an American Baptist Church member.
+In October 1871 Supongmeren from Molungkimong village was baptised at Sibsagar and enrolled as an American Baptist Church member.
 He became the bridge between the American Baptist Missionary E. W. Clark, Evangelist Godhula and the then-animist Ao Nagas.

-Kosasanger Council of Molungkimong Village (Dekahaimong) dispatched 60 warriors to escort Dr. E. W. Clark to escort him.
+Kosasanger Council of Molungkimong Village (Dekahaimong) dispatched 60 warriors to escort Dr. E. W. Clark.
 It took almost three days from Sibsagar to reach Molungkimong.
-Clark arrived on Wednesday, 18 December and baptized 15 new converts on Sunday, 22 December 1872 at a Village drinking well called Chungli Tzübu which was permitted by the Village Council.
+Clark arrived on Wednesday, 18 December and baptized 15 new converts on Sunday, 22 December 1872 at a village drinking well called Chungli Tzübu which was permitted by the Village Council.
 Another miracle for Clark after which they had a worship service and celebrated the first Lord's supper.
 Thus, on this day, the first Naga Church was founded with 28 Baptized members.
 They were Dr. Clark, Godhula and his wife, Supongmeren, 9 converts baptized on 10 November at Sibsagar, and 15 converts baptized at Molungkimong on 22 December 1872.

+Clark took residence in the Naga Hills in March 1876.
+In the following years, the American Baptist missionaries began their work with among other tribes with the help of the colonial state.
+In 1880 Rev. Charles Daniel King started a mission field in Kohima after the British defeated the Angami Naga rebellions and established their headquarters in Kohima.
+Similarly, after the British occupied Wokha in 1878, and placed a sub-divisional officer and military force there, missionary activities began in the Lotha Naga areas.
+In 1885, with the support of Clark and deputy commissioner of the Naga Hills, Rev. William Ellsworth Witter started the mission station in Wokha.